How We Test Massage Guns – Our Review Process Explained

 We also publish in-depth device comparisons.
 Here we compare two or more devices head-to-head.

 We go through every single aspect.
-We try to make such posts descriptive, conversational, and as detailed as we can.
+We strive to make these posts as descriptive, conversational, and detailed as possible.
 We do this to ensure that our readers learn everything there is to know about the differences and similarities of said products.

 For those who can’t read entire posts, we include a bulleted summary and a verdict.

-Just like we do with individual reviews, whenever it makes sense we try to provide 1-2 alternatives for each brand or specific device.
+Just like we do with individual reviews, whenever it makes sense, we try to provide 1 to 2 alternatives for each brand or specific device.

 Buyer Guides

 Here we give a curated list of our best recommendations for any particular audience (it could be athletes, the elderly, or runners).
-We may also have recommendations for specific treatments (it could be sciatica or back pain), or budget (e.g. under $150).
+We may also have suggestions for specific treatments (such as sciatica or back pain), or budget (e.g., under $150).

 Our lists often cover 3 to 6 products.
 It may be more if the content is split to cover more categories.
-For example, the post could cover 5 full-sized devices and 3 mini devices for those who prefer portable options.
+For example, the post could cover 5 full-sized devices and 3 mini devices, catering to those who prefer portable options.

-Before we give recommendations, we provide a mini buyer’s guide on the criteria to follow if you want to pick the best device – what you have to pay attention to.
-We also publish comparison graphs for key parameters like stall force and stroke length.
-This way readers can easily compare devices.
+Before we provide recommendations, we offer a mini buyer’s guide on the criteria to follow when selecting the best device and what to pay attention to.
+We also publish comparison graphs for key parameters, such as stall force and stroke length.
+This way, readers can easily compare devices.

 To support the facts within our articles, we link to external sources whenever possible.
 We prioritize high-quality sources and rely on peer-reviewed studies, academic research institutions, and medical associations.